17.02.2023.

 SECURING ONE’S EXAM ELIGIBILITY

-Students, as a rule, secure their exam eligibility by collecting minimum 30 points in the 90+10-point system.
-If substantiated mitigating circumstances (like late arrival, illness, etc.) necessitate it, students are given a retake chance to secure their exam eligibility.
-Enrolled students will find more information on this in the above-mentioned official document.
+Students, as a rule, secure their exam eligibility by collecting minimum 30.00% points in the 100.00%-point system.
+Students with substantiated mitigating circumstances (like late arrival, illness, etc.) are offered a chance to secure their exam eligibility.
+Enrolled students will find more information on these emergency measures in the above-mentioned official document.

 OFFERED GRADES